Caucasus warfare prompts EU alarm

 The South Caucasus is an important oil and gas transit route to Europe, but Western states have little leverage in the region.

-France and the US are members of a regional peace initiative called the "Minsk Group", created by the Organisation for Security and Cooperation in Europe (OSCE).
+France and the US are members of a diplomatic club called the "Minsk Group", created by the Organisation for Security and Cooperation in Europe (OSCE).

-But Russia blocked EU efforts to build closer ties with Armenia and occupied parts of Georgia, while Azerbaijan, a petro-dictatorship, has shown no interest in EU assimilation.
+But Russia has blocked EU efforts to build closer ties with Armenia and it has occupied parts of Georgia, while Azerbaijan, a petro-dictatorship, has shown little interest in EU assimilation.